All About Myelodysplastic Syndromes (MDS)

 Given that most people present with MDS at an older age and that MDS is a chronic disease, supportive care is extremely important to limit symptoms of MDS and maintain a high quality of life.
 These treatments include:

 Lenalidomide is an immunomodulating drug that works well in low-grade MDS.
-It has been found to work very well in people with 5q-syndrome, though it also appears to work in some people with other types of MDS.
+It has been found to work well in people with 5q-syndrome, though it also appears to work in some people with other types of MDS.
 It can help eliminate the need for blood transfusions for a period of time.

-Antithymocyte globulin (ATG) is an immune suppressant that has been shown to be useful in the treatment of certain subtypes of MDS in people under the age of 60.
+Antithymocyte globulin (ATG) is an immune suppressant that has been useful in the treatment of certain subtypes of MDS in people under the age of 60.
 It is given through an intravenous (IV) infusion in the hospital.
 It is given in the hospital because it can cause severe allergic reactions.
 ATG may be given with cyclosporine, which also can suppress the immune system.

 There are a variety of chemotherapy options available for the treatment of MDS and the intensity of the chemotherapy treatment depends on the goals of therapy, the patient’s health and their IPSS score.
 Low-intensity chemotherapy medications include azacitidine and decitabine.
 These medications may decrease the risk of MDS transforming into leukemia and in some patients may improve survival.
 High-intensity chemotherapy is similar to the chemotherapy used in the treatment of acute leukemia.
 High-intensity chemotherapy medications include those used low-intensity regimens and cytarabine, daunorubicin and idarubicin may be used.

 Even after transplant, MDS can relapse.
-Donor leucocyte infusions (DLI) in combination with azacitdine chemotherapy can be used in the treatment of relapsed MDS post-transplant depending on cytogenetics, comorbidities and age.
+Donor leukocyte infusions (DLI) in combination with azacitidine chemotherapy can be used in the treatment of relapsed MDS post-transplant depending on cytogenetics, comorbidities, and age.

 Aplastic Anemia and MDS International Foundation